-To stay safe, Verdah has been in isolation for 25 days.
+To stay safe, Virdah has been in isolation for 25 days.

 She began making masks to stay busy, to protect seniors and to keep supplies free for medical professionals, who already don’t have enough.
 American sanctions prevent many things, including medical supplies, from entering the country.
 The policy has left doctors and nurses struggling to cope with the pandemic.

-Rashid and his mother have begun making masks in Saskatoon and are looking for donations so that Verdah can buy supplies to make more.
-Verdah and her family made 300 masks in two days, according to Rashid.
+Rashid and his mother have begun making masks in Saskatoon and are looking for donations so that Virdah can buy supplies to make more.
+Virdah and her family made 300 masks in two days, according to Rashid.

-Rashid said he hopes the masks help and that he and Verdah can make more.
+Rashid said he hopes the masks help and that he and Virdah can make more.